Dog Royal Agricultural Society of NSW Skip to main content

 Bump In

-Benching of exhibits commences at 6.30am daily.
-The pavilion will not be open before 6.30am each morning.
-Exhibitors are reminded that it is a condition of entry that exhibits must be benched during the following hours:
+Benching of exhibits commences each day at 6.30am when the pavilion opens.
+Exhibitors are reminded that it is a condition of entry that Exhibits are benched during the following hours:

 Bump Out

-Dogs may not be removed from the Howie Complex before 5pm unless in exceptional circumstances, authorised in writing from the Cheif Steward only.
-This is a condition of entry for Sydney Royal and must be ahered to.
+Dogs may not be removed from the Howie complex before 5pm unless in exceptional circumstances, authorised in writing from the Steward-in-Chief.
+This is a condition of entry for the Sydney Royal and must be adhered to.

 There will be an announcement made concerning the time and order of departure each day.